 Caterlink are specialist caterers within schools, colleges and universities across the country.
 They are passionate about fresh, healthy food that tastes great.
 For further information about our caterers please visit their website:

-St. Mary’s CE Primary School is a nut free school.
+St. Mary’s is a nut free school.
 Our caterers will cook school meals that do not contain nuts.
 Children with any kind of allergy or specific dietary requirement must be known to us, so please inform the school office to ensure your child’s health and safety is not at risk and that any reasonable dietary need is appropriately catered for.

 Please click the link below for information on the top 14 allergens: